-63 Electricity Saving Tips for 2018 – Use Electricity Smarter
+63 Electricity Saving Tips – Use Electricity Smarter

 We’ve created a list of some of the best electricity saving tips to help you save money.

-We’ve compiled a list of over fifty electricity saving tips that can help you reduce your electricity bill each month.
-Apart from these electricity saving tips, another excellent way to control your electricity spend is to install pre-paid meters.
+We’ve compiled a list of over fifty electricity saving tips that can help you reduce your electricity consumption every day.
+Apart from these electricity saving tips, another excellent way to control your electricity spend is to install prepaid meters.